manas86/postgres-tutorial/Load-PostgreSQL-DB.md

 ```
 (some demo files null is \N, so replace ; to \N)

-- check below table for relationship
+- check below table for dat file relationship.

-- now your container `demo` is ready for any testing with data. `docker exec -it demo psql -U postgres`
+- now your container `demo` is ready for any testing including data.

-- Happy Testing!!!
+- Happy Testing!!! `docker exec -it demo psql -U postgres`

 ### DVD Rental DB: